vimeo/VimeoUpload/README.md

 #### Obtaining a File URL For an ALAsset

-Use an instance of `ExportOperation` to export a copy of the [ALAsset](https://developer.apple.com/library/ios/documentation/AssetsLibrary/Reference/ALAssetsLibrary_Class/) you intend to upload.
-(Alternatively, you can use [AVAssetExportSession](https://developer.apple.com/library/prerelease/ios/documentation/AVFoundation/Reference/AVAssetExportSession_Class/index.html) directly.)
-Then use the resulting `url` to obtain an upload ticket.
+Use `ExportOperation` to export a copy of the [ALAsset](https://developer.apple.com/library/ios/documentation/AssetsLibrary/Reference/ALAssetsLibrary_Class/) you intend to upload.
+You can then use the resulting `url` to [obtain an upload ticket](#obtaining-an-upload-ticket).

 ```Swift
     let alAsset = ... // The ALAsset you intend to upload